 The hourly rate of VAs depends on several factors.
 These include their skills and experience, whether they specialize in certain services or a particular industry, and any certifications they may have (those who are certified by recognized institutions charge higher fees).
 VA fees vary widely, ranging anywhere from around $15 to $70 per hour.
 So you can see, it’s entirely possible for a VA to make a full-time income working at home.

-I need a planner that will help me define my goals
+Getting a rad planner that will help you define your goals

 These are just a few things we will be covering on Franticmommy, and Thaleia’sSomething2Offer blog:

 - What it Takes to Be a Virtual Assistant: The Basics